hallambaker/Mathematical-Mesh/Outputs/Documents/Generated/DareSchema.md

 <dd>A list of signatures.
 A envelope trailer MUST NOT contain a signatures field if the header contains a signatures field.
+<dt>ApexSignatures: DareSignature [0..Many]
+<dd>A list of signatures over the apex digest.
+A envelope trailer MUST NOT contain av apex field if the header contains a signatures field.
 <dt>SignedData: Binary (Optional)
 <dd>Contains a DAREHeader object
 <dt>PayloadDigest: Binary (Optional)